SEO Content Strategy: Beyond Keywords

 Content Audit and Strategic Gap Analysis

-What’s actually working on your site right now?
-A proper content audit digs into performance data, engagement metrics and business results to spot where you’re missing tricks.
-You’ll uncover content gaps you didn’t know existed, find duplicate pages competing against each other and see clear patterns in what drives results.
+Start by assessing what is already working.
+A proper content audit examines performance data, engagement metrics and business results to identify where opportunities are being missed.
+It surfaces content gaps, duplicate pages competing for the same terms and clear patterns in what drives results.

 Strategic Content Architecture and Topic Planning